revengsairany-bot/sql-retail-sales-analysis/README.md

 - The United Kingdom generates the overwhelming majority of revenue
 - Revenue is highly concentrated in a single market
-- Other countries contribute significantly less, indicating limited global distribution
+- Other countries contribute significantly less, indicating limited global reach

 ---